greatjudge/friendship-service/README.md

 3. Create a virtual environment: `python3 -m venv env`.
 4. Activate the virtual environment: `source env/bin/activate`.
 5. Install the dependencies: `python -m pip install -r requirements.txt`.
 6. Dont remember to set django secter key.
-You can create the file .env in the same folder with settings.py and write to it `DJANGO_SECRET_KEY`="...(this key)...".
+You can create the file .env in the same folder with manage.py and write to it `DJANGO_SECRET_KEY`="...(this key)...".
+There is example of .env file: `example_.env`.
 8. Run the database migrations: `python manage.py migrate`.

 Or you can use `docker-compose.yml`